RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ```

 This will match on "spoon", "pan", and "skillet".
 Furthermore, **and this is the real value of the synonyms**, when
-matching on the "skillet", the actual returned value will be "Pan" (othersied you could have simply added more values
+matching on the "skillet", the actual returned value will be "Pan" (otherwise you could have simply added more values
 instead of using synonyms).

 Couple of important points: